objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

    In the opposite case, the task performs an action again and rewrites outputs.

-In addition to `Incremental build`, `Gradle` also stores hash of previous each build, enabling quick project builds, for example when switching from one git branch to another.
+In addition to `Incremental build`, `Gradle` also stores hash of each previous build, enabling quick project builds, for example when switching from one git branch to another.
 This feature is known as the [Build Cache](https://docs.gradle.org/current/userguide/build_cache.html).

 `Gradle Incremental build` can manage separate compilation tasks based on inputs and outputs.
-And the EO compiler consists from a unit of work in `Maven` (the last section contains a detailed description).
+And the EO compiler consists of a unit of work in `Maven` (the last section contains a detailed description).
 Steps of the EO compiler can have input and output files.
 Building upon the concept of `Gradle Incremental Build`, we can use its principles to develop the EO caching mechanism.